 - Whether the domain is considered high-risk according to malware data feeds connected to the tool

 By analyzing and combining the data acquired on these aspects, the API can provide a scoring range of 0 up to 100.
-The higher the output, the riskier accessing a domain can be.
+The lower the output, the riskier accessing a domain can be.
 A domain reputation API is primarily designed for three uses:

 - Network defense: The scoring system can be used as a reference for firewall or other intrusion prevention system solutions so these can effectively block traffic coming from high-risk domains.